 The attainment of both an Advanced Diploma and Bachelor of Medical Radiation Sciences degree is achieved through a fully integrated program offered jointly through Mohawk College and McMaster University.
 The MRSc program promotes skills in its graduates to prepare them for lifelong, self-directed learning, critical thinking, and to become an integral part of the health care team.
-After completing their first year, students are streamed into one of three professional specializations: radiography, ultrasonography or radiation therapy.
+After completing their first year, students are streamed into one of two professional specializations: radiography or ultrasonography.

-Innovations in information technology, digital imaging, instrumentation and cancer management have made MRSc one of the most dynamic areas of health care today.
+Innovations in information technology, digital imaging and instrumentation have made MRSc one of the most dynamic areas of health care today.

 Our Medical Imaging Laboratory is one of the largest and most state-of-the-art in Canada.

 - Prescribed set of exciting courses over a four-year program

 - Students specialize in Levels II through IV

 - Practice of pre-clinical skills in simulated skills labs

 - Integrated university and college curriculum

 - Inter-professional courses combining students in all MRSc programs